sindresorhus/got/readme.md

 #### got.MaxRedirectsError

 When the server redirects you more than ten times.
-Includes a `redirectUrls` property, which is an array of the URLs Got was redirected to before giving up.
+Includes a `statusCode`, `statusMessage`, and `redirectUrls` property which is an array of the URLs Got was redirected to before giving up.

 #### got.UnsupportedProtocolError